Julie Snidle

 Birmingham, AL

-This workshop will boost your confidence when it comes to choosing and mixing colors.
-Guided exercises and hands-on exploration will teach you what you've always wanted to know about color.
+This workshop will boost your confidence toward choosing and mixing colors.
+Guided exercises and hands-on exploration will help you learn how to make more colors with fewer paints.
+You'll also discover the importance of neutrals, and the power of values.

 Oil & Cold Wax Demonstration and 2-day Discovery Workshop